Diploma in Management Studies

 A minimum of 9 TRU credits (distance or on-campus)

-60 credits total, with a GPA of 2.00 or higher over all courses required to complete this credential, as follows:
+60 credits total, with a GPA of 2.00 (a grade of C-) or higher in all courses required to complete this credential, as follows:

 Core Knowledge Requirements (30 credits)

 STAT 1201, Introduction to Probability and Statistics (3)

 CMNS 1811, Business, Professional and Academic Composition (3)

 Courses in managerial studies (ACCT, BBUS, ECON, MATH, MIST, MNGT, STAT), with 15 credits at the 2000-level or higher in the electives; up to 15 credits may be in approved arts and sciences electives or in technical or specialized skills courses appropriate to the student's work, subject to approval

 Areas of Specialization (Optional)